dev-2null/KerberosRun/README.md

  /  '_/ -_) __/ _ \/ -_) __/ _ \(_-</ __/ // / _ \
 /_/\_\\__/_/ /_.__/\__/_/  \___/___/_/  \_,_/_//_/

-  v1.0.0
+  v1.0.1

 Usage: KerberosRun.exe -h

     [--AskTGT]              Ask for a TGT
         --User*             A valid username
         --Pass              A valid password
+        --NopaC             Do not request PAC

     [--AskTGS]              Ask for a TGS
         --User*             A valid username
         --Pass              A valid password
         --SPN*              Target SPN for the service request

     [--Kerberoast]          Kerberoasting
         --User*             A valid username
         --Pass              A valid password
         --SPN*              Target SPN for Kerberoasting

     [--Asreproast]          ASREPRoasting